Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Causality

 where $\mathfrak{z}=1$ when $D\geq 5$, and $\mathfrak{z}=0$ for $D\leq 4$.
 With (\ref{metric3}), one obtains

-From (\ref{cg2}), one finds that if one works with dimensions higher than $5$, then $\mathfrak{z}=1$, she or he will definitely recover (\ref{cg}).
+From (\ref{cg2}), one finds that if one works with dimensions higher than $4$, then $\mathfrak{z}=1$, and she or he will definitely recover (\ref{cg}).
 But if we take $D=4$, we should also make $\mathfrak{z}=0$ at the same time, where (\ref{cg}) works no more.
-What will be got is an infinite graviton velocity.
-In short,\\
+What will be found is an infinite graviton velocity.
+In short,